 How Long Is “Long”?

-Your long run should be your longest run of the week — but it shouldn’t dominate the week.
-Pacewright caps the long run at 30% of your total weekly volume.
-This ensures that one session doesn’t consume so much of your recovery capacity that the rest of the week suffers.
+Your long run should be your longest run of the week — that’s what makes it a long run.
+But it shouldn’t dominate the week.
+Pacewright keeps it in proportion to your total volume, so one session doesn’t eat so much of your recovery capacity that the rest of the week suffers.

 How Fast Should You Go?